 Practical support around key areas to tackle sexual harassment and bullying at work

 Harassment and bullying remain significant workplace issues despite increasing awareness of the problem.
-There are many typical harassment and bullying behaviours which can manifest in the workplace, from unwanted physical contact and unwelcome remarks to shouting and persistent unwarranted criticism.
-Research shows that employees who are the recipients of these behaviours are more likely to be depressed and anxious, less satisfied with their work, have a low opinion of their managers, and want to leave the organisation.
+There are many typical harassment and bullying behaviours in the workplace, from unwanted physical contact and shouting, to unwelcome remarks and persistent unwarranted criticism.
+Recipients of these behaviours are more likely to experience anxiety, be less satisfied at work and want to leave the organisation.

-This factsheet examines the legal positions on harassment and bullying in the workplace, and outlines employers' and employees' responsibilities in addressing the problem.
-For employers, this includes putting in place a policy which articulates the organisation’s commitment to promoting dignity and respect at work; for employees, it means supporting the organisation's policies and behaving in ways which encourage a non-hostile working environment.
+This factsheet examines the legal positions on harassment and bullying at work, and outlines employers' and employees' responsibilities in addressing the problem.
+For employers, this includes putting in place a policy which articulates the organisation’s commitment to promoting dignity and respect at work; for employees, it means supporting the organisation's policies and behaving in ways which encourage a tolerant and inclusive working environment.
 Finally, this factsheet provides HR practitioners with introductory advice on dealing promptly with complaints.

 Log in to view more